5exyGuy/altv-interactions-js-wrapper/README.md

 # altV-InteractionsJsWrapper

-A Javascript Wrapper for C# Interactions
+A Simple Javascript Wrapper to work with C# Interactions

 ## Installation